Comparative and Historical Sociology Award Recipient History

 The Section on Comparative-Historical Sociology’s Reinhard Bendix Prize

 This award was founded in 1986 as the Section Paper Award.
-It was later changed to the Best Recent Article Award.
-Currently, it is called the Reinhard Bendix Prize.
+Award was renamed as the Best Recent Article Award, and then to the Reinhard Bendix Prize.

 2023: Luis Flores Jr., University of Michigan, “Zoning as a Labor Market Regulation.”